 By publishing guidance and providing technical advice, engaging with stakeholders across the industry and local authorities, and encouraging collaboration, LETI is defining how the sector can reduce its environmental impact and deliver sustainable construction projects.

-The LETI Client Guide for Net Zero Carbon Buildings is available here
+Download the LETI Client Guide for Net Zero Carbon Buildings for more information.